Vrushal7/analog_clock/README.md

 # analog_clock
-This is a analog clock project created using HTML, CSS, and JavaScript.
+The Analog Clock project is a web-based application that displays the current time in a classic analog clock format.
+It utilizes HTML for structure, CSS for styling, and JavaScript for dynamic functionality.
+The clock consists of hour, minute, and second hands, all synchronized to accurately reflect the current time.
 It displays the current time and updates in real-time without requiring any manual refresh.